-Name of Resource Effective Support Strategies for Parents with Cognitive Difficulties - A companion to the TASP webinar by Cathy Haarstad / Brief Author / Year / Country The Association for Successful Parenting / 2020 / US Description This brief provides a list of the challenges faced by parents with cognit difficulties, then provides a review of effective support strategies and happroach attempts to provide support, and then reviews three service that providers can use to assist and support parents with cognitive diff now to models Link
+Name of Resource Effective Support Strategies for Parents with Cognitive Difficulties - A companion to the TASP webinar by Cathy Haarstad Author / Year / Country The Association for Successful Parenting / 2020 / US Description This brief provides a list of the challenges faced by parents with cognitive difficulties, then provides a review of effective support strategies and how to approach attempts to provide support, and then reviews three service models that providers can use to assist and support parents with cognitive difficulties.
+LINK

-Name of Resource Parenting Support Program / Website Author / Year / Country 2021 / US Description Home visiting program specifically for parents with intellectual disabilities.
+Name of Resource Parenting Support Program Author / Year / Country 2021 / US

+Description Home visiting program specifically for parents with intellectual disabilities.
 At Georgetown University in Washington, DC.
-Link
+LINK

-Name of Resource Health Care for Adults with Intellectual and Developmental Disabilities / Website Author / Year / Country 2021 / CA Description Toolkit for Primary Care Providers is a resource for PCPs providing care to Adults with IDD.
+Name of Resource Health Care for Adults with Intellectual and Developmental Disabilities Author / Year / Country 2021 / CA Toolkit for Primary Care Providers is a resource for PCPs providing care to Adults with IDD.
 Has a good list of resources on communication, consent, and 'Adaptive Functioning' which details how a person with IDD might come across and what skills a person might need help with.
-Link
+LINK